-- The amount of necessary sleep is determined individually.
+- Statistics on sleep suggest that the amount of necessary sleep is individual.

-- People need around seven minutes to fall asleep.
+- Various sleep data indicate that people need around seven minutes to fall asleep.

 - Dreams can last up to 60 minutes.